 Anta mati soi gati (The Last Moment Determines After Life)

-It is an undisputed philosophy of the Vedas and all scriptures that we will attain the one whom we remember at the time of death
+It is the undisputed philosophy of the Vedas and all scriptures that we will attain the one whom we remember at the time of death

 We remember four kinds of people - out of these, three belong to the material realm according to their modes of nature - sāttvik, rājasik, and tāmasik.
 The fourth belongs to the divine realm - God and Saints, who are pure, beyond Māyā.